ecochran76/google-doc-backup/README.md

 ## Authentication

 The tool uses PyDrive for authentication.
-Place your `client_secrets.json` in the same directory as your package, and the tool will handle credential management automatically.
+Place your `client_secrets.json` file in the same directory as the script, and the tool will handle credential management automatically.
+For first-time use, a browser window will open to authorize access to your Google Drive.

 ## Contributing